Dear Bankruptcy Adviser,

 While the offers are not very good because of the high interest and annual fees, you do need to start somewhere.
 You can do searches for "cards for bad credit after bankruptcy" or "credit loans after bankruptcy."

 Credit unions and banks will give you lower credit limits to start.
-But your bad credit will improve faster because future lenders look more favorably on an application when you re-establish with mainstream lenders.
+But your bad credit will improve faster because future lenders look more favorably on an application when you re-establish with established lenders.

 What is an unsecured credit card?

-You can start by applying for secured credit cards or credit loans.
+You can begin by applying for secured credit cards or credit loans.
 A secured card or loan means you give the bank some money to hold, and the bank gives you a credit limit equaling that amount.
 For example, you give the bank $500, and you get a credit limit of $500 on a credit card.

-The same works for a credit loan.
+The same goes for a credit loan.
 Sometimes, the credit union or bank will give you a $1,000 loan when you deposit $500 into an account.
 You will not be able to access those funds unless your loan balance is less than the deposit.
 After usually six to 24 months of good payment history, the lenders may offer you unsecured credit cards or loans.

 Ask the adviser